Culture of Denmark: Literature

 The principal contributors to Danish literature are undoubtedly Hans Christian Andersen (1805–1875) with his fairy tales, the philosopher Søren Kierkegaard (1813–1855), storyteller Karen Blixen (1885–1962), playwright Ludvig Holberg (1684–1754), and modern authors such as Henrik Pontoppidan and Herman Bang.

 Among today's Danish writers, probably the best-known to international readers is Peter Høeg (Smilla's Sense of Snow; Borderliners).
-Benny Andersen writes poems, short stories, and music.
+Benny Andersen wrote poems, short stories, and music.
 Poems by both writers have been translated into English by the Curbstone Press.
 Klaus Rifbjerg has published over 100 novels as well as poetry, short stories and TV plays.
 Two of his works have been translated into English: Witness to the Future and War.
 Kirsten Thorup's novel Baby, winner of the 1980 Pegasus Prize, is published in English by the University of Louisiana Press.
 The psychological thrillers of Anders Bodelsen also appear in English as do some of the novels of intrigue by Leif Davidsen.
 Suzanne Brøgger and Vita Andersen focus largely on the changing roles of women in society.